The Isle of Man Constitution Amendment Act 1919 amended the

 Isle of Man’s unwritten constitution, codifying some of its elements for the

 first time.
-The Act received Royal Assent on 18th August 1919.
-It was passed by
+The Act received Royal Assent on 18th August 1919, and came into effect on 7th October 1919.

 The 1919 Act imposed an obligation upon the Governor to